 I produce this calendar every year with generous contributions of photographs from collectors and institutions, as a benefit for silent film preservation.
 This year the proceeds will go to the San Francisco Silent Film Festival, to support their ongoing projects in silent film preservation and restoration.
 They are currently working on The Dragon Painter (1919, d.
 William Worthington), Padlocked (1926, d.
 Allan Dwan), Flowing Gold (1924, d.
 Joseph De Grasse), and the incomplete The Street of Forgotten Men (1925, d.
 Herbert Brenon), which features the screen debut of Louise Brooks.

-The Silent Movies Benefit Calendar features silent film artwork and birthdays of silent-era film stars and personalities, as well as notable marriages, deaths, film openings, and other significant dates.
-This year, all of the photos have flying machines, ranging from bi-planes and dirigibles to balloons and fantastical imaginary craft.
+The Silent Movies Benefit Calendar features silent film artwork for each month, and on each date lists birthdays of silent-era film stars and personalities, as well as notable marriages, deaths, and film openings.

-- The 2012 silent film calendar benefitted the UCLA Film and Television Archive.
+- The 2012 calendar benefitted the UCLA Film and Television Archive

-- The 2010 and 2011 silent film calendars benefitted the Niles Essanay Silent Film Museum in Niles California http://www.nilesfilmmuseum.org/.
+- The 2010 and 2011 calendars benefitted the Niles Essanay Silent Film Museum in Niles California

 - The 2009 calendar funds supported an internship in film preservation through the San Francisco Silent Film Festival.